 Living in London

 One of the best aspects of being an experienced bartender is that you can find work almost everywhere you go.
-If you enjoy travelling, that knowledge is liberating.
+If you enjoy traveling, that knowledge is liberating.
 It means that if you want to live overseas for a year, it’s not a problem.
 You know that at the very least, you’ll be able to survive, if not thrive.

 When I arrived in London, it took me less than a week before I was offered 3 bartending gigs.
 In the end, I took a job that offered relatively easy work in comparison to what I was doing in Melbourne.
 But that was one of the reasons why I chose it.
 I wanted to enjoy my time in London and that meant spending time doing things outside of work!